Selecting Rail Fittings

 Installation tips for the DIY boat owner

 Most rail fittings attach to the deck with either number 10 flat head machine screws (for 7/8" diameter rail components) or 1/4-20 flat- (for 1" diameter rail parts), which should be through-bolted for greatest strength and safety, using substantial backing plates.
 While it is tempting and convenient to use sheet metal screws, machine screws with locking nuts will be far stronger.
-Seal the fasteners with silicone, polyurethane, or polysulfide caulking to prevent leaks and water damage to the hull or deck material.
+Seal the fasteners with polyurethane, or polysulfide caulk to prevent leaks and water damage to the hull or deck material.
 Apply plenty of sealant around the fastener holes, especially on the shanks of the fasteners.
 Rail fittings attach to the rail tubing with Allen head setscrews, so they can be owner-installed, and taken apart if needed.
 A small dab of Loc-Tite on the setscrews will ensure that your railing stays together for many seasons.

 Tools and Supplies Needed